JMRMEDEV/ev5-dev-tools-templates/README.md

-# EV5 compiling script
+# EV5 DEV Scripts

-The included `scripts/` dir contains different os' scripts for being able to compile `.bin` builds that can be run in Kazi EV5.
+The included `scripts/` dir contains different os' scripts for being able to compile `.bin` builds that can be run in Kazi EV5 as well as scripts for **uploading** such files through USB.

 ## Prerequisites

+## Compiling

 - Have downloaded official **Kazi-Scratch** from the sdk provided by your **Kazi-EV5** provider. **Linux Users**: you might need to somehow install the `.exe` file to get the **installation content**.
 - Create a `ev5-sdk/` directory somewhere safe (**e.g.** `C:\ev5-sdk`).